Willy-JL/F95Checker/README.md

 - Very easy to setup and use
 - Cross platform (windows, linux, macos)
 - Beautiful and customizable interface
-- Compact list mode and comfy grid view
+- Compact list, comfy grid and kanban columns view modes
 - 2FA accounts supported
 - Alert and inbox checker
 - Track what versions you installed and played
 - Launch games straight from the tool
+- Custom labels, organize your library how you want to
+- Archive games to temporarily mute updates
 - Supported game details:
-  - Name
-  - Version
-  - Developer
+  - Name, Version, Developer
   - Type (game engine / type of thread)
   - Status (completed / on hold / abandoned)
-  - Link to thread
-  - Last update date
-  - Last played date
+  - Last update, last played and added on dates
-  - Date added to library
-  - Description / overview
+  - Description / overview and changelog
-  - Changelog
-  - Tags
   - Header images (including gifs)
-  - Personal rating (5 stars, not related to forum ratings)
+  - Download links and RPDL.net support
+  - Forum tags and personal labels
+  - Forum score (value out of 5) and personal rating (5 stars)
   - Personal notes (textbox you can use however you want)
 - Sorting and filtering by most of above details, with multisort and multifilter support
 - Also supports media (animations, collections...) and normal threads